postmanlabs/labs-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

     * **Header background color** - Specify a color (hex format) for the header at the top of the documentation window.
     * **Code background color** - Specify a color (hex format) for sample code blocks.
     * **Highlight color** - Specify a color (hex format) for hyperlinks.
-    * **Move to public workspace** - (Optional) Select an available [public workspace](/docs/collaborating-in-postman/using-workspaces/public-workspaces/) to move the collection to.
-This will make the collection discoverable on the [Public API Network](https://www.postman.com/explore), along with its documentation.

-1. To understand what your documentation will look like using the current settings, select **Preview Documentation**.
+1. To preview your documentation using the current settings, select **Preview Documentation**.
 The preview automatically updates as you change settings.

     > If Postman detects a possibly sensitive token or other secret, a warning appears at the top of the preview window.
 Postman also highlights the token so you can remove it from the documentation before publishing.

-1. When you are finished changing settings, select **Publish Collection**.
+1. When you're finished changing settings, publish your documentation:

+* **Postman Free, Basic, and Professional plans** - You can optionally select a [public workspace](/docs/collaborating-in-postman/using-workspaces/public-workspaces/) to move the collection to.
+This will make the collection discoverable on the [Public API Network](https://www.postman.com/explore).
+When you're ready, select **Publish**.
 You can view your public documentation at the provided URL.

+* **Postman Enterprise plans** - Your [Community Manager](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) controls the Postman elements your team makes public.
+Enter a note for your Community Manager and select **Request Publish**.
+When your request is approved, you will receive an email notification with a link to the public documentation.
+To retract your publish request, [change the pending publication settings](#changing-publication-settings) and select **Retract request**.

 [![Published documentation example](https://assets.postman.com/postman-docs/documentation-published-docs-v9.jpg)](https://assets.postman.com/postman-docs/documentation-published-docs-v9.jpg)